GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-19-spring-exam-last-points.md

     - @AutoConfigureTestDatabase(replace = AutoConfigureTestDatabase.Replace.NONE)
 - Each test method is wrapped in a transaction that is rolled back after the test completes, so changes made during the test won’t persist.
 - It scans only your domain/entity classes (and possibly converters, embeddables, etc.) — not controllers or services.
+- When using @DataJpaTest with JUnit 5, it's not necessary to use @ExtendWith(SpringExtension.class)  because @DataJpaTest already contains it.
+- The same is true for WebMvcTest.

 ### Initialization callbacks of a Spring bean